Archive for the ‘reading’ Category

 The book is desperately in need of a fact checker, an editor, or, preferably, a ghost writer.
 Dennett is unable to maintain one train of thought for one section, much less an entire chapter.
 The book is cluttered with distracting soliloquies and asides.
 He doesn’t understand the concept of a scientific theory, imagining that it becomes a “fact” after it’s “proven”.
 He calls Jared Diamond a “pioneer who did scientific work on religion.”
 He refers to “Shinto temples of surreal intricacy and precision” (Shinto has shrines, not temples, and they’re austere in the extreme).
 He conflates the evolutionary and cultural aspects of the development of religion by treating genes and memes, of which he is much enamored (to the point of including in the book a disconnected appendix in their defense), as equivalent selective mechanisms.

-Dennett thinks that a historical account of how religion might have developed is equivalent to understanding what it means—an odd stance for America’s putative leading philosopher.
+Dennett thinks that a historical account developed is equivalent to understanding what it means—an odd stance for America’s putative leading philosopher.

 Dennett waves off criticsm with gratuitous displays of feigned modesty, weak calls for “further inquiry”, and, in the ultimate irony, pre-emptive attacks on those who might disagree—proclaiming some of them infidels unworthy of even casting their eyes on his holy writ.